Available in VPC

 - Access the application server using the root account.

-- Run the following command to install the Apache, PHP, and MySQL libraries on the application server:
+- Run the following command to install the Apache, PHP, MySQL library on the application server.

 # yum -y install httpd php mysql php-mysql- After completing installation, check if the connection to the MySQL Server is successful.